The special linear version of the projective bundle theorem: A splitting principle.

 \end{proof}

-Another consequence of the splitting principle is multiplicativity of total Borel classes. \begin{lemma} Let $\Tc$ be a special linear bundle over a smooth variety $X$ and let $\Tc_1\le \Tc$ be a special linear subbundle.
-Then $b_*(\Tc)=b_*(\Tc_1)b_*(\Tc/\Tc_1)$. \end{lemma} \begin{proof} Considering the $A^r$-bundle $p\colon Y\to X$ described in Lemma~\ref{lem_eulermult} one may assume that $\Tc\cong \Tc_1\oplus \Tc/\Tc_1$.
-The claim of the lemma follows from the second item of the above corollary and multiplicativity of total Pontryagin classes. \end{proof}
+Another consequence of the splitting principle is multiplicativity of total Pontryagin classes. \begin{lemma} Let $\Tc$ be a special linear bundle over a smooth variety $X$ and let $\Tc_1\le \Tc$ be a special linear subbundle.
+Then $p_*(\Tc)=p_*(\Tc_1)p_*(\Tc/\Tc_1)$. \end{lemma} \begin{proof} Considering the $A^r$-bundle $p\colon Y\to X$ described in Lemma~\ref{lem_eulermult} one may assume that $\Tc\cong \Tc_1\oplus \Tc/\Tc_1$.
+The claim of the lemma follows from the second item of the above corollary and multiplicativity of total Borel classes. \end{proof}

 We finish this section with the theorem claiming that every special linear bundle of even rank is cohomologically symplectic in the following precise sense.